roydejong/BeatSaberMultiplayerChat/README.md

   - Select and test your recording device for voice
   - Select and test your voice keybind
 - **Text chat**
   - Enable/disable
   - Change your notification sound
+  - Toggle chat bubbles

 ## Notice
 ⚠️ **Text and voice chat communications using this mod are not encrypted.**